DSpeichert/cloudvcl/documentation/docs/administrator.md

 page also has an option to delete a course.

 ###*Environment Definition Administration*
- Select the second subject area by clicking on `Environment Definition`.
+ Select the fourth subject area by clicking on `Environment Definition`.
  This will bring you to a new page where you be prompted to select an environment definition to change.
 If there is no pre-existing environment definitions , you can add one via the `Add environment definition` button in the top right corner of the screen.
 This will open up a form that will require you to enter the Name, Instructor and VM Definition.
 Make sure you have filled out every field of the form before continuing.
 If you have completed adding